sonix-network/sonix-network/content/gv1.md

 - **2km Range:** Ideal for extensive network setups, this module can efficiently handle connectivity over distances up to 2 kilometers.

-- **RS-FEC Required:** RS-FEC (Reed-Solomon Forward Error Correction) needs to be supported and enabled in your switch.
+- **RS-FEC Required:** RS-FEC (Reed-Solomon Forward Error Correction) also known as CL91 (Clause 91) needs to be supported and enabled in your switch.

 ### Explore More and Get Involved
 - **Join SONIX:** Use the module you have recieved to connect to our internet exchange by [signing up](https://forms.gle/xJ5CXbSWk8snzgND9).